kulalpavan/coreX/README.md

 ## Prototype boundaries

 The ingestion adapter uses direct PDF text extraction and Tesseract/PyMuPDF OCR when those local dependencies are available.
 The sample report is an explicit demo action, not an upload fallback.
-LLM extraction, authentication, cloud storage, and production privacy controls remain future work.
+LLM extraction, cloud storage, and production privacy controls remain future work.
 This is not a certified medical device and does not provide diagnosis or treatment advice.